 - "Scooby-Doo" Hoax: The gang facing monsters turning out to be criminals wearing disguises was once again present in this series as to be expected but sometimes also still averted by having the gang face real monsters.

-- Shout-Out: "The Nutcracker Scoob" is filled with them for Christmas themes and the works of Charles Dickens.
+- "The Nutcracker Scoob" is filled with them for Christmas themes and the works of Charles Dickens.
 There's an old Scrooge-like miser who shares a last name with another Dickens character, his name being Winslow Nickleby.
 If the whole orphanage wasn't Dickensian enough for you, one of the kids is named Tiny Tina.
 Nickleby's cook being named Miss Muffinstuffer is meant to invoke some of Dickens' more silly naming conventions.

 - Theme Tune Roll Call:Come on, Scooby!
 Where ya been?

 (Scooby-Doo...)
 Uh-uh!
 Scrappy's gonna help ya!